KyNorthstar/blog/_posts/2025-01-10-Image-generators-energy-usage.md

 Assuming that all the fancy info cards and such increased each Google search's energy usage since 2009, I'll go with the newer & higher figure.
 I'll also ignore the [AI Overview bullshit][Google is Smart] because it's not really useful and complicates these calculations.

-So assuming you have a browser sortcut to directly search images.google.com and that uses **{{ energyUsage-googleSearch-2019 }}**, and it takes you 1 minute to find the image you want (and you don't have to do a second search), and you're using that iMac from earlier which uses **{{ energyUsage-averageDevice-perMinute }}** per minute, and you spend 1KCal (**{{- energyUsage-humanBody-1KCal -}}**) to type in the search query, and you're using Magical Internet that takes zero energy to transmit data:
+So assuming you have a browser shortcut to directly search images.google.com and that uses **{{ energyUsage-googleSearch-2019 }}**, and it takes you 1 minute to find the image you want (and you don't have to do a second search), and you're using that iMac from earlier which uses **{{ energyUsage-averageDevice-perMinute }}** per minute, and you spend 1KCal (**{{- energyUsage-humanBody-1KCal -}}**) to type in the search query, and you're using Magical Internet that takes zero energy to transmit data:

 <figure class="energy-usage card">
   <!--